Project-Bonfire/Bonfire_legacy/ReadMe.md

 -------------------------------------------------------------------------------------------------

+This part is not valid at this time.
+It used to work when the T_handshake was 2 clk cycles. now we changed the handshake time to 3 but we have not verified that.

 Latency model of the router: (Similar to Dally's theory)

 T_total = #hops x T_r + [ L/b x T_handshake ]